lu-pl/rdfdf/README.md

 For now rdfdf provides a `DFGraphConverter` class for rule-based pandas.DataFrame to rdflib.Graph conversion.

-A `GraphDFConverter` class for rule-based rdflib.Graph to pandas.DataFrame conversion will be implemented shortly.
+A `GraphDFConverter` class for rule-based `rdflib.Graph` to `pandas.DataFrame` conversion will be implemented shortly.

 ### DFGraphConverter

-Unlike [rdfpandas](https://github.com/cadmiumkitty/rdfpandas/) which requires URIRefs as column headers (and otherwise just creates invalid rdf with e.g. literals as predicates), rdfdf computes URIRefs (or Literals for triple objects) based on rules.
+Unlike [rdfpandas](https://github.com/cadmiumkitty/rdfpandas/) which requires URIRefs as column headers (and otherwise just creates invalid RDF with e.g. literals as predicates), rdfdf computes URIRefs (or Literals for triple objects) based on rules.

-DFGraphConverter iterates over a dataframe and constructs rdf triples by
+DFGraphConverter iterates over a dataframe and constructs RDF triples by
 - for every row
   - for every rule in field_rules
     - looking up the field_rules key for the current row and creating a predicate-object pair from the field_rules value